top of page

 WE IMAGINE A DARTMOUTH WHERE:

-• Students interested in sustainability feel nurtured, cared about and supported.
-They are and feel a part of the sustainability community.
+• People of all identities who are interested in sustainability feel welcomed, valued and supported.
+They feel a part of the Dartmouth sustainability community.

-• Students, staff, and faculty are empowered to contribute to and effect change here, and carry those skills and tools with them into their communities.
+• Students, staff, and faculty are empowered to effect change here at Dartmouth.

-• Dartmouth students are aware of and invested in the Upper Valley community and they collaborate with that community towards a just and sustainable future.
+• Students are invested in the Upper Valley community and they collaborate with that community towards a just and sustainable future.

 OUR APPROACH AND VALUES